JoshTeperman/weploy-timesheets/README.md

 >Calculating Amount - seconds_since_midnight

 The other piece of the puzzle was finding a way to actually do the calculation with Sets.
-Sets work great when pictured on a venn diagram, but in practise a Set is similar to an Array, and is created from a Range or Array of numbers.
-All I had was start times and end times.
+In practise a Set is similar to an Array, and is created from a Range or Array of numbers.
+The Sets I would be working with were all ranges taken from a start time and and end time.
+Therefore it made sense to start thinking of time periods as ranges as consecutive units of time located somewhere between 0 (12:00am) and n (11:59pm).
+Thinking this way, every second in a 24 hour period would refer to an exact point of Time during that   I used `seconds_since_midnight` to first turn each Time into a number

 Thinking of time in seconds, and thinking of a range of time as a Set of consecutive seconds solved this.
 If you